 - B.A., Economics, International Relations, Pomona College

-Prior to joining the faculty of the University of Utah, S.J.
-Quinney College of Law, Professor Hwang was the resident academic fellow at the Arthur and Toni Rembe Rock Center for Corporate Governance, a joint initiative of Stanford Law School and Stanford Graduate School of Business.
-Prior to joining the legal academy, Professor Hwang practiced as a mergers and acquisitions attorney at Skadden, Arps, Slate, Meagher & Flom in New York, where she worked on a variety of corporate and securities transactions.
+Prior to joining the faculty of the University of Utah, Hwang was the resident academic fellow at the Rock Center for Corporate Governance, a joint initiative of Stanford Law School and Stanford Graduate School of Business.
+Prior to joining the legal academy, Hwang practiced as a mergers and acquisitions attorney at Skadden, Arps, Slate, Meagher & Flom in New York, where she worked on a variety of corporate and securities transactions.

-Professor Hwang received her undergraduate degree in economics and international relations from Pomona College, and her J.D. from the University of Chicago Law School, where she was managing editor of the Chicago Journal of International Law.
+Hwang received her undergraduate degree in economics and international relations from Pomona College, and her J.D. from the University of Chicago Law School, where she was managing editor of the Chicago Journal of International Law.
 She teaches Business Organizations, Mergers and Acquisitions, Deals, Contract Design, and the Law, Economics & Business Colloquium, and coaches the College of Law's award-winning Transactional LawMeet Team (a national M&A contract-drafting & negotiation competition).
 In 2018, she was awarded the College of Law's Early Career Faculty Award, awarded occasionally to a pre-tenured faculty member for outstanding scholarship and teaching.